 Both photos were taken by D. Thompson Alaska Department of Fish and Game

-Bridgett Downs is completing her doctoral studies in Wildlife and Fisheries Sciences at Texas A&M with support from the Boone & Crockett Program.
-Bridgett is studying how moose tolerate or avoid the costs of biting insects.
-Bridgett spent the summer in Alaska at the Kenai Moose Research Center where she collected insects and monitored moose with thermal imaging and salivary cortisol testing for stress caused by biting insects.
+Bridgett Downs Benedict is completing her doctoral studies in Wildlife and Fisheries Sciences at Texas A&M with support from the Boone & Crockett Program.
+Bridgett is studying the costs of biting insects on moose.
+Bridgett spent the summer in Alaska at the Kenai Moose Research Center where she collected insects and monitored moose via thermal imaging and salivary cortisol analysis, testing for stress caused by biting insects.
+Bridgett was recently featured by Alaska Fish & Wildlife News for this work.

 White-tailed Deer Project: